opencredo/venafi-vault-wizard/docs/config-reference/plugins/venafi-pki-backend.md

 plugin "venafi-pki-backend" "pki-backend" {
   version = "v0.9.0"

-  # A role called "tpp-backend" can be used with:
+  # A role called "web_server" can be used with:
-  # vault write pki-backend/issue/tpp-backend common_name=test.test.test
+  # vault write pki-backend/issue/web_server common_name=test.test.test
-  role "tpp-backend" {
+  role "web_server" {
     # Connection details for Venafi TPP
     # If using Venafi Cloud, replace the venafi_tpp block with a venafi_cloud one and specify the "apikey" attribute instead
     secret "tpp" {